cui-unige/cuso-winter-school/README.md

 * Ontology engineering: ontological languages, types of ontologies and their use

-* methodologies for designing ontologies, supporting tools
+* Methodologies for designing ontologies, supporting tools

-* ontology-based software engineering, ontology-based applications
+* Ontology-based software engineering, ontology-based applications

 3. Semantic Web engineering (R. Verborgh)

-* Introduction to the semantic web and linked data
+* Introduction to the Semantic Web and linked data

-* Software engineering for the semantic web
+* Software engineering for the Semantic Web

-* Hands-on sessions on the development of ontology-based semantic web applications
+* Hands-on sessions on the development of ontology-based Semantic Web applications

 ### Schedule